p60/rabbitmq-docker/readme.md

     sauron-staging-rabbitmq-2"`
   - If running under Docker Cloud, each container will have a host name of the service name suffixed by the containers index.
-For example, if a third container was started for a RabbitMQ service name "bunny", then the container will have a host name of "bunny-3".
+For example, if a third container was started for a RabbitMQ service named "bunny", then the container will have a host name of "bunny-3".